sysadmin-info/sysadmin.info.pl/content/en/blog/getting-started-with-esp32.md

 ---
-title: Getting started with ESP32 - a step-by-step guide
+title: Getting started with ESP32 in Debian 12 - a step-by-step guide
 date: 2024-08-02T11:50:00+00:00
-description: Getting started with ESP32 - a step-by-step guide
+description: Getting started with ESP32 in Debian 12 - a step-by-step guide
 draft: true
 hideToc: false
 enableToc: true